Current Talent

 Jennifer R. Gordon, Ph.D.- Founder and Principal Consultant

-I earned my Ph.D. in entomology working with bed bugs and insecticide resistance.
-However, my direct experience expands across more area including: mosquitoes, surface disinfection, fumigation, and urban pest management.
-I have worked in the consumer packaged goods and professional products industries developing products and communication strategies for different customer needs ranging from insect control to cleaning and disinfection.
-My research has been published in peer-reviewed and trade journals, and research I co-authored has been featured by National Geographic News.
-A complete list can be found in the Science Communication section on this website or by clicking here.
-I am an award winning communicator that has spoken all over the world at scientific conferences, corporate meetings, sales presentations, committee meetings, in-person and virtual trainings, and more.
+Over the past four years as a consultant, I have successfully led large-scale national training and evaluation projects, collaborating with hundreds of experts across the U.S. and globally to deliver impactful, results-driven solutions tailored to diverse industries and audiences.
+With a Ph.D. in entomology, my expertise spans a wide range of areas, including mosquito control, bed bugs, insecticide resistance, surface disinfection, fumigation, and urban pest management.
+My career combines cutting-edge research with practical experience in the consumer packaged goods and professional products industries, where I have developed innovative products and communication strategies tailored to diverse customer needs, from insect control to cleaning and disinfection.
+As a published researcher, my work has appeared in peer-reviewed journals and trade publications, with co-authored research featured by National Geographic News.
+For a complete list of publications, visit the Science Communication section on this site.
+In addition to my research credentials, I am an award-winning communicator with a proven track record of delivering engaging presentations at scientific conferences, corporate meetings, sales events, and training sessions—both in-person and virtual.
+My communication skills bridge the gap between complex technical topics and actionable solutions for diverse audiences.
 Education: Ph.D.
 Entomology.
 University of Kentucky.
 2014.
 M.S.
 Entomology.
 Louisiana State University.
 2010.
 B.S.
 Entomology.
 Purdue University.
 2008.
 Service: ESA PACT Mentoring Program.
 Entomological Society of America.
 2021-2022.
 Science Policy Fellow.
 Entomological Society of America.
 2016-2018.
 Medical, Urban and Veterinary Entomology Science Policy Representative.
 Entomological Society of America.
 2016-2019. |

 Cristina M. Cook, M.Des., M.B.A.- Design Consultant